Research Robots Humanoid Applications Industries Technology Contact

 Object Detection (YOLO/SSD)

-Give your mobile robots the power of sight.
-Leveraging YOLO (You Only Look Once) and SSD (Single Shot MultiBox Detector) architectures, modern AGVs can identify obstacles, humans, and cargo with millisecond latency for safe, autonomous navigation.
+Give your mobile robots eyes that really see.
+Using YOLO (You Only Look Once) and SSD (Single Shot MultiBox Detector), today's AGVs spot obstacles, people, and loads in milliseconds for smooth, safe navigation.

 Object Detection (YOLO/SSD) AGV